PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/CramomaticRNG.md

 ## Options

-### Iterations:
+### Primary Apricorns:

-The amount of times the Cram-o-matic is used.
+The amount of Apricorns you have in the selected bag slot.

-This should be less than the amount of your selected Apricorns divided by 4.
+### Secondary Apricorns:

-If you want Sport Balls this should be less than the lower amount of the two used Apricorns divided by 2.
+The amount of Apricorns you have in the bag slot directly below the selected slot.

-  > If this is not set correctly the program might start to use other items from your bag, destroying them in the process.
+This number is used for Sport Balls.

-  > It is recommended to only use one type of Apricorn at a time to avoid problems if you run out of the chosen color of Apricorns.
+  > If either Primary or Secondary Apricorns is not set correctly the program might start to use other items from your bag, destroying them in the process!

 ### NPCs: